NelsonPython/Driving_Experiment/AstroPiQuake/README.md

-<b>AstroPiQuake rides onboard Bumblebee AV broadcasting messages and gathering environment data</b>
+<b>AstroPiQuake rides onboard Bumblebee AV.
+It gathers environment data and broadcasts messages such as earthquake alerts.</b>  If you have not built your own AstroPiQuake, follow these [instructions](https://github.com/NelsonPython/AstroPiQuake).

-If you have not built your own AstroPiQuake, follow these [instructions](https://github.com/NelsonPython/AstroPiQuake).
-Set up the Drive I-5 experiment by making a folder in your home directory called /quake.
-Copy sensorTosocket.py and emoji.py into the quake folder.
-Run each script is a separate PuTTY session.
+Set up the Drive I-5 experiment by making a folder in the AstroPiQuake home directory called /quake.
+Copy sensorTosocket.py and emoji.py into the /quake folder.
+Run each script in a separate PuTTY session.

 ```
 python3 sensorTosocket.py -ip 192.168.1.x